grafana/loki/docs/sources/clients/promtail/configuration.md

 # SQS queue wait timeout value
 [sqs_queue_timeout: int64 | default = 20]

-# Set to true to start reading object from begining for already read objects.
+# A value of true reads objects from their beginning for already-read objects
 [reset_cursor: bool | default = false]

-# Label map to add to every log message.
+# Label map to add to every log message
 labels:
   [ <labelname>: <labelvalue> ... ]

 http_config:
-  # The maximum amount of time an idle connection will be held open.
+  # The maximum amount of time an idle connection will be held open
   [idle_conn_timeout: <duration> | default = 1m30s]

   # If non-zero, specifies the amount of time to wait for a server's
-  # response headers after fully writing the request.
+  # response headers after fully writing the request
   [response_header_timeout: <duration> | default = 0s]

-  # Set to true to skip verifying the certificate chain and hostname.
+  # Set to true to skip verifying the certificate chain and hostname
   [insecure_skip_verify: <boolean> | default = false]

   # Path to the trusted CA file that signed the SSL certificate of the S3
-  # endpoint.
+  # endpoint
   [ca_file: <string> | default = ""]

 ```